-The number of deceased donor kidneys available for transplantation is far lower than the number of patients who might benefit from a kidney transplant.
-In Australia, generally only patients who have commenced dialysis are eligible to be listed to receive a deceased donor kidney transplant.
+The number of deceased donor kidneys available for transplantation is far lower than the number of patients who might benefit from a kidney transplant. ^{5,6} In Australia, only patients who have commenced dialysis are eligible to be listed to receive a deceased donor kidney transplant.
 In New Zealand, patients with progressive chronic kidney disease and an estimated GFR of less than 15 ml/min/1.73m2 are eligible for inclusion on the kidney transplant waiting list (regardless of whether they have commenced dialysis).
-At 31 December 2017, the number of patients receiving maintenance dialysis in Australia was 13 051, with 3056 new patients commencing renal replacement therapy in that year.
-Compared to 952 actively wait-listed patients at 31 December 2016, there were 838 recipients of deceased donor kidney transplants in 2017.
-In New Zealand there were 2768 patients on maintenance dialysis at 31 December 2016, with 615 new patients commencing renal replacement therapy in that year.
-There were only 118 recipients of kidney transplants from deceased donors in New Zealand in 2017).
-In Australia and New Zealand, unadjusted one-year patient and graft survival for primary deceased donor grafts has been stable at around 96% for the past ten years.
+At 31 December 2019, the number of patients receiving maintenance dialysis in Australia was 13 931, with 3229 new patients commencing renal replacement therapy in that year. ^{7,8} Compared to 966 actively wait-listed patients at 31 December 2018, there were 866 kidney transplants from deceased donors in 2019.
+9 In New Zealand there were 2868 patients on maintenance dialysis at 31 December 2019, with 656 new patients commencing renal replacement therapy in that year. ^{7,8} There were 130 kidney transplants from deceased donors in New Zealand in 2019).
+10 In Australia and New Zealand, unadjusted one-year patient and graft survival for primary deceased donor grafts has been stable at around 96% for the past ten years.
 Kidney transplant recipients have a five-year survival rate of approximately 90%.
+10

-Given the shortage of donor kidneys, preference is given to patients who have a good prospect of successful transplantation and reasonable life-expectancy post-transplantation.
 Receiving a transplant has inherent risks associated with surgery and immunosuppression that need to be weighed up against the possible benefits.
 Patients need to be well informed by their clinical teams and accept their own individual transplant-related risks prior to listing.